LordArrin/Alldocube-M8-Refined_Kernel_GSI/README.md

 Version 1.7-stable.
 Strictly recommended to use with GSI.

 Applied some tweaks from Meizu Pro 7 and 7 plus.

-Work in progress...
+Device was sold, work was stopped.
+Goodbye)